nham/wabbo/essays/aa_trees/index.md

 Rule 2 says that no red node is a left child, and rule 4 says that no child of a red node is red.
 So any node that obeys these 4 rules clearly corresponds to an AA tree.
 Similarly, we can transform any AA tree to this form by throwing away the colors and leaf nodes.

-Now that we have a more convenient representation of AA trees, let's implement them in Rust!
+Now that we have a more convenient representation of AA trees, let's define a type for AA trees in Rust:

     type Link<T> = Option<Box<T>>;